-Designed by award-winning landscape architecture firm James Corner Field Operations, the plan incorporates the latest in ecological design principles and environmental best practices.
-The waterfront transformation has turned the Navy Pier’s outdoor landscape into a more vibrant setting for recreation and social life.
+Designed by renowned landscape architecture firm James Corner Field Operations, the plan puts the latest in ecological design principles and environmental best practices to work.
+Calling for a complete transformation of the Navy Pier’s outdoor landscape into a more vibrant setting for recreation and social life.

-The tree grove promenade of locally-sourced mature Acer Fremanii Marmo maples and WOW American sycamores has resulted in a green oasis that invites visitors to escape the hard edges of the downtown and enjoy unfettered views of the majestic waters of Lake Michigan in a more natural setting.
-The trees planted in the ArborSystem had root balls up to eight feet in diameter.
-Through this sustainable design, the Navy Pier has made a majorly positive environmental impact.
+The resulting green oasis will invite visitors to escape the hard edges of the downtown city and enjoy unfettered views of the majestic waters of Lake Michigan in a more natural setting.
+Through this sustainable design, the Navy Pier has the potential to make a major positive impact on the environment.